Explore the Agenda

 2:30 pm Exploring WRN Inhibition in MSI Tumors to Expand Synthetic Lethality Strategies Beyond PARP

-Vice President & Head of Clinical Development & Therapeutics Discovery Medical, Institute For Applied Cancer Science, The University of Texas MD Anderson Cancer Center
+Vice President and Head of Clinical Development, Therapeutics Discovery Division, The University of Texas MD Anderson Cancer Center

 • See how the MD Anderson Cancer Center is advancing first-in-human trial data for WRN inhibitors in MSI solid tumors